CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

 `inspect` - inspects the container.

 `--writable` - creates a writable container that you can edit interactively and save on exit.

+`--sandbox` - copies the guts of the container into a directory structure.

 5.1 Using the `exec` command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~